How can you get permanent residence through employment?

-However, it is not as simple as looking for work and apply.
+However, it is not as simple as just looking for work and applying.
 The system is a little more complex than that.
-It is necessary to comply with a number of requirements, including a high education level, and experience, that would allow you to live permanently in the United States.
+It is necessary to meet a considerable number of requirements (including higher education and experience) that would allow you to live permanently in the United States.

 The visas for permanent workers range from EB-1 to EB-5, depending on the priority level.
-There are other types of visa, such as the L1, which are not actually immigrant visas.
-These are visas for temporary workers, but they do open the door to a path that would allow them to request a Green Card and settle as permanent residents.
+There are other types of visa, such as the L1 Visa, which are not actually immigrant visas.
+These are visas for temporary workers, but they do open the door to a path that would allow you to request a Green Card and settle as permanent residents.

 A similar situation arises with the F-1 or Student Visa.
 As you may know, this visa has many limitations regarding legal work.
 However, once the student has concluded his or her studies, it also opens the door to a temporary work permit for 1 year, and afterwards allows the employer to request a permanent employment visa for its new employee.

 ” it is not as simple as just looking for work and applying.
 The system is a little more complex than that.
 It is necessary to meet a considerable number of requirements.”

 Types of US Employment visas